Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 From what I can tell there are about 4 of ways to do this.
 Just use the int array as it is simple and works, Make my own struct Rect, use a function that hides the use of SDL_Rect, and finally make a class Rect.
 Because of some stuff I looked into we will be using the last option.
-But lets write the class and then I will explain what I did.
+But let's write the class and then I will explain what I did.
-To note I will be putting the class in its own files named drw_sdl2_rect while the class itself is just called Rect.
+Do note I will be putting the class in its own files named drw_sdl2_rect while the class itself is just called Rect.

 drw_sdl2_rect.h
 ```C++